MicrosoftDocs/dataexplorer-docs/data-explorer/high-concurrency.md

 ### Pre-aggregate your data with materialized views

 Pre-aggregation can significantly reduce CPU resources during query time.
 Example scenarios include summarization of data points over reduced number of time bins, keeping the latest record of a given record, or deduplicating the dataset.
-The [materialized view](/kusto/management/materialized-views/materialized-view-overview.md) feature provides an easy-to-configure aggregated view over source table.
+Use the [materialized view](/kusto/management/materialized-views/materialized-view-overview.md) feature for an easy-to-configure aggregated view over source table.
 This feature simplifies the effort of creating and maintaining these aggregated views.

 > [!NOTE]
 > The background materialization process uses CPU resources.
 However, the CPU reduction during query time should outweigh the CPU consumption for materialization.

 ### Configure caching policy

-The caching policy should be configured so that most of the queries run on data that is stored in the disk cache (hot storage).
-Only limited, carefully designed scenarios should run on the cold storage or external tables.
+Configure the caching policy so that most of the queries run on data that is stored in the disk cache, also known as hot storage.
+Only run limited, carefully designed scenarios on the cold storage or external tables.

 ## Leader-Follower architecture pattern

 The follower database is a cluster that follows a database or a set of tables in a database from another cluster, which is located in the same region.
 This feature is exposed through [Azure Data Share](/azure/data-explorer/data-share), [Azure Resource Manager APIs](follower.md), and a set of [cluster commands](/kusto/management/cluster-follower.md).

-The leader-follower pattern allows you to dedicate compute resources for different workloads, for example, a cluster for ingestions, a cluster for querying or serving dashboards/applications, and a cluster that serves the data science workloads.
+Use the leader-follower pattern to dedicate compute resources for different workloads.
+For example, set up a cluster for ingestions, a cluster for querying or serving dashboards/applications, and a cluster that serves the data science workloads.
 Each workload in this case will have dedicated compute resources that can be scaled independently, and different caching and security configuration.
 All clusters use the same data, with the leader writing the data, and the followers using it in a read-only mode.

 > [!NOTE]
-> The follower databases have a lag from the leader, usually a couple of minutes.
+> Follower databases have a lag from the leader, usually a couple of minutes.
 If the dashboarding solution requires the latest data with no latency, the following solution may be useful: Use a view on the follower cluster that unions the data from the leader and the follower, querying the latest data from the leader and the rest of the data from the follower.

 To improve the performance of queries on the follower cluster, you can enable [prefetch extents configuration](/kusto/management/cluster-follower.md#alter-follower-database-prefetch-extents).
-Use this configuration carefully, as it could impact the freshness of data in the follower database.
+However, use this configuration carefully, as it could impact the freshness of data in the follower database.

 ## Optimize queries

+The following methods will help you optimize your queries for high concurrency.

 ### Query results cache

-When more than one user is loading the same dashboard at similar time, the dashboard to the second and following users can be served from the cache.
+When more than one user loads the same dashboard at similar time, the dashboard to the second and following users can be served from the cache.
 This setup provides high performance with almost no CPU usage.
 Use the [query results cache](/kusto/query/query-results-cache.md) feature and send query results cache configuration with the query using the `set` statement.

 [Grafana](/azure/data-explorer/grafana) contains a configuration setting for the query results cache at the data source level, so all dashboards use this setting by default and don't need to modify the query.